shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Q: What is a Unix or Linux sysadmin’s favourite hangout place?
+A: Foo Bar.

+* * *

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();

 * * *